 Mutual obligation requirements

 Mutual obligation requirements are the things job seekers agree to do each month in return for payment.
 They are listed in their Job Plan or Participation Plan.

 Job seekers with providers are required to:

-- undertake up to four job searches per month, tailored to local labour market conditions
+- undertake job searches each month, tailored to local labour market conditions and personal circumstances

 - accept suitable job offers.

 Payment suspensions and penalties will apply for job seekers who do not meet their mutual obligation requirements.

 This will be governed by the demerit system as outlined in the Targeted Compliance Framework.

 Job seekers may also be subject to a non-payment period if they refuse an offer of suitable paid work without a reasonable excuse.